Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Modeling of the extened atmosphere

 \section{Modeling of the extened atmosphere}

-To determine the fundamental parameters of Var~2 from the obtained spectral and photometric data, we used spherically symmetric non-LTE models of extended atmospheres calculated using the {\tt CMFGEN} \citep{HillierMiller1998} code.
-Due to the high complexity of such calculations, some model parameters were fixed at the initial stage of the work to simplify the selection of the optimal model.
+The fundamental parameters of Var~2 were derived from the obtained spectral and photometric data using spherically symmetric non-LTE models of extended atmospheres calculated using the {\tt CMFGEN} \citep{HillierMiller1998} code.
+Due to the high complexity of such calculations, we focused on the determination of effective temperature and mass-loss rate during modeling, while other important model parameters were fixed at the initial stage of the work to simplify the selection of the optimal model.

+The effective temperature of $T_{\rm eff}=24.4\,$kK was estimated from the relative balance of the helium lines: He\,II~$\lambda$4686, the He\,I~$\lambda$6678 singlet, and the He\,I~$\lambda$5876, $\lambda$7065 triplets.
+By varying the mass-loss rate $\dot{M}$, we had found the optimal match between the model and observed profiles of the strongest hydrogen lines of the Balmer series at $\dot{M}=2.1\times10^{-5}\,M_{\odot}\,\text{yr}^{-1}$.
+The luminosity $L=6.5\times10^{5}\,L_\odot$ had been determined by fitting the photometric data presented in Section~\ref{phot_data} adopting the distance $d=920\,$kpc to the galaxy M33 \citep{Jacobs2009} and using the absorption curves from \cite{Calzetti1994}.
+We have derived color excess value of $E(B-V)=0.16\pm0.01$, which is in good agreement with the average value of $E(B-V)\approx0.13$ for OB stars in the galaxy M33 \citep{Massey1995, Massey2007}.
+The observed optical spectrum and best-fit baseline model of Var\,2 in the absolute units, corrected for distance and reddening, along with photometry are presented in Figure~\ref{fig:sed}.

 The of wind velocity was parametrized by the isothermal scale height at the wind base, which turns into a simple exponential $\beta$-law in the upper layers of the atmosphere \citep{Najarro1997, Hillier2003}: